rylnd/shpec/COMPATIBILITY.md

 Shpec Compatibility Notes
 -------------------------

-You'll find there special thing to consider for using your specific shell with `shpec`
+The following are shell-specific quirks you might care about when using `shpec`.

-## Zsh
+## zsh

-### Disabling End Keyword
+### Disabling the 'end' Keyword
-If you use `zsh` you should disable the `end` keyword.
+If you use `zsh` you must disable the `end` keyword.
 This won't be that big of a problem since it belongs to a `foreach...end` structure that is rarely used.

 To disable it, just run `disable -r end`.